utrains/terraform_job_preparation/README.md

 }
 ```

-- **Graph Visualization :** You can visualize dependencies using the terraform graph command, which generates a visual representation of your resource dependencies.
+- **l.
+Graph Visualization :** You can visualize dependencies using the terraform graph command, which generates a visual representation of your resource dependencies.
 This can help in understanding how resources are interconnected.

 - By using resource references and the `depends_on` argument, Terraform effectively manages dependencies, ensuring that resources are created in the correct order.
 Understanding and managing these dependencies is crucial for creating a reliable and predictable infrastructure.

 ***

-- **How does Terraform ensure the idempotency of resource provisioning?**
+- **m.
+How does Terraform ensure the idempotency of resource provisioning?**

   - Through a combination of declarative configuration, state management, resource comparisons, and controlled execution phases, Terraform ensures that provisioning operations are idempotent.
 This means that applying the same configuration multiple times will yield the same result, preventing unintended changes or duplications in the infrastructure.
 Terraform ensures idempotency of resource provisioning through several mechanisms: